 The effects of and changes in trade and monetary and fiscal policies and laws, including the interest rate policies of the Federal Reserve Board.

 Inflation, interest rate, securities market and monetary fluctuations.

-The effect of changes in laws and regulations (including laws and regulations concerning taxes, banking, securities and insurance) with which we and our subsidiaries must comply.
+The effects of changes in laws and regulations (including laws and regulations concerning taxes, banking, securities and insurance) with which the Corporation and its subsidiaries must comply.

 The soundness of other financial institutions.

-Impairment of our goodwill or other intangible assets.
+Impairment of the Corporation's goodwill or other intangible assets.